theleveragedguess/algorist/part_1/chapter_5/README.md

 typedef struct {
     int y;                  // adjacency info
-    int weight;             // edge of weight, if any struct edgenode *next;  // next edge in the list
+    int weight;             // weight of edge, if any struct edgenode *next;  // next edge in the list
 } edgenode

 typedef struct {
     edgenode *edges[MAXV+1];    // adjacency info
     int degree[MAXV+1];         // outdegree of each vertex int nvertices;              // number of vertices in graph int nedges                  // number of edges in graph bool directed               // is the graph directed